The below hemp testing measures are used for both biomass/plant products and extracts

-Our industrial hemp lab uses a GCMS & LCMS for the most accurate testing of pesticides.
-The main standards ran are the Oregon standards which comprise of 59 pesticides.
-Some of these pesticides include Acephate, Imazalil and Permethrins.
+Our hemp lab uses a GCMS & LCMS for the most accurate testing of pesticides.
+The Oregon standards used comprise of 59 pesticides.

 Why are Pesticides tested?

 It is crucial to validate products do not have pesticides present over the action limits.
 Many pesticides are very toxic to humans.
-The plant can test positive for pesticides through a few avenues: farmers using pesticides on the plants, farmers using pesticides on another crop near the industrial hemp or through the soil from previous years.
+The plant can test positive for pesticides through a few avenues: using pesticides on the plants, using pesticides on another crop near or through soil from previous years.

 What is Included in Mycotoxin Analysis?

 Our industrial hemp lab tests for the following Mycotoxins using an LCMS: Aflatoxin B1, Aflatoxin B2, Aflatoxin G1, Aflatoxin G2 and Ochratoxin A.

 These Mycotoxins are common in many commodities grown including corn, wheat and soybeans.
 Most standards being formed in the United States for Industrial Hemp are mandating that the levels must be less than 20 Parts Per Billion.
 Mycotoxins ingested can cause a wide range of negative effects on humans and livestock.